heig-vd-dai-course/heig-vd-dai-course/02.02-practical-work-1-(1-of-5)/01-course-material/README.md

 You have the freedom to define what the CLI will do.
 You can be creative!
-For example, you can choose to transform a text file (find/replace/count number of occurrences/etc.), to grayscale a JPEG/PNG binary file manipulating its pixel values, add metadata to existing TIFF files, etc.
+For example, you can choose to transform a text file (find/replace/count number of occurrences/etc.), process images (grayscale, transform, scale), add metadata to pictures, apply cryptographic transformations (encrypt/decrypt/sign/verify), process audio files (convert sample rates, change the volume, apply effects like reverb), etc.

 Multiple groups can choose the same processing and you can share your methodology and take inspiration from/help each other.
 However, you are not